readyplayerme/rpm-react-sdk/README.md

 # Components

-## Editor Iframe
+## AvatarCreator

-Editor Iframe component helps you load Ready Player Me in an iframe where you can edit your avatar and receive your avatar URL as a post message once your avatar is exported.
+AvatarCreator component helps you load Ready Player Me in an iframe where you can edit your avatar and receive your avatar URL as a post message once your avatar is exported.

 ### Parameters